The wild nineties

-‘The wild nineties’ (Russian: Лихие девяностые, Likhiye devyanostyye) is a term with a negative evaluative connotation, characterising the period of the transition period after the collapse of the Soviet Union and Russian Federation's formation in the 1990s, with social instability inherent in the change of state political system.
+The wild nineties (лихие девяностые) is a term with a negative evaluative connotation referring to the decade following the collapse of the Soviet Union and the formation of the Russian Federation in the 1990s.
+It denotes a period of profound political, economic, and social transformation, characterized by widespread social instability associated with the transition to a new political and economic system.

-The term could refer not only to the formation of the Russian Federation, but also to other post-Soviet countries, a time when everything was changing rapidly after the fall of communism.
+The period is typically associated with the rapid shift from a command economy to market capitalism, marked by a breakdown of central authority, the rise of organized crime in Russia, and a significant decline in living standards.
+Following the dissolution of the Soviet Union in 1991, Russia entered a period of transition characterized by significant political, economic, and social instability.
+While the term is primarily applied to Russia, it is also used more broadly to describe the political and social upheavals experienced across the post-Soviet states following the collapse of the Soviet Union.

 Usage

 The term "wild nineties" was likely coined by writer Mikhail Veller, who used the expression in his 2002 novel Cassandra.
 But its widespread use began earlier in the 1990s through Russian media, films, and literature that depicted the decade’s chaos, criminality, and bespredel (a term for lawless excess).